Environment of Iowa: Floods

 Major flood events occurred in Iowa in 1851, 1892, 1965, 1993, 2008.
 The Great flood of 1851 hit all of Iowa, and almost destroyed the nascent town of Des Moines.
 "The Des Moines and Raccoon rivers rose to an unprecedented height, inundating the entire country east of the Des Moines river.
 Crops were utterly destroyed, houses and fences swept away."
 After the town of Dudley was destroyed, survivors moved to higher ground and founded Carlisle.
 The flood of 1851 produced record levels on the Iowa River at Iowa City and the Cedar River at Cedar Rapids that stood until the Iowa flood of 2008.
 The flash flood of 1892 destroyed much of Sioux City.
 The Flood of 1965 affected eastern Iowa, from Cedar Rapids to Dubuque, with cities along the Mississippi hardest hit.
 The 1993 floods were widespread across the upper Midwest, causing extensive damage to Coralville and Iowa City.

 Soils

 The Natural Resources Conservation Service divides Iowa into 23 soil regions.
 In general, soils of southern, eastern, and western Iowa are loess-derived, while soils of northern and central Iowa are till-derived.
 Most level areas of Iowa have soils highly suitable for agriculture, making Iowa one of the most productive farming regions of the world.

 Pollution

 The explosion in the number of high-density livestock facilities in Iowa has led to increased risk of rural water contamination and a perceived decline in air quality.
 Other factors negatively affecting Iowa's environment include the extensive use of older coal-fired power plants, fertilizer and pesticide runoff from crop production,.
+The impacts of water pollution have raised concerns due to its risks to Iowa's public health and economy.